dmulholl/pyro/readme.md

 A prototype programming language implemented in Python using a recursive-descent parser and a tree-walking interpreter.

-To run a sample script:
+Run a sample script by supplying its filepath to the interpreter as a command line argument:

     $ python -m pyro samples/fibonacci.pyro